syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endtabs %}

 >**NOTE**
-	•	Exception dates should be Universal Time Coordinates (UTC) time zone.
+•	Exception dates should be in Universal Time Coordinates (UTC) time zone.
-	•	You can also update the RecurrenceExceptionDates collection dynamically.
+•	You can also dynamically update the custom property RecurrenceExceptionDates collection.

-#### Delete occurrence from recurrence pattern dynamically/Add Exception Dates to Recurrence pattern dynamically
+#### Delete occurrence from recurrence pattern dynamically or add exception dates to recurrence pattern dynamically
-You can also delete any of occurrence from recurrence pattern appointment by adding exception date to Recurrence Exception dates collection.
+You can also delete any occurrence from the recurrence pattern appointment by adding exception date to the `RecurrenceExceptionDates` custom property collection.

 {% tabs %}
 {% highlight c# %}